gessi-chatbots/app_data_repository/README.md

-# Controller for accessing a graph database
+# Knowledge Graph Repository

-API that exposes functionality to query and populate a graph database for mobile apps.
+The *KnowledgeGraphRepository* is developed as a Java-based Spring Boot service using the RDF4Jframework to build the hook with a GraphDB repository instance.

 ## Description